 This is the section that matters most.
 It's also the one most people skip.
 Don't.

-When you rent an exotic car on Turo, you have three options for coverage:
+When you rent an exotic car on Turo, protection choices are part of the checkout decision:

 Turo's Protection Plans